tlevine/www.thomaslevine.com/content/!/web-sites-to-data-tables/index.md

   * Images
   * Video
   * &c.

+Most of these probably exist in whatever language you're using, so you probably just need to figure out what the right library is.

 ## Starting a project
 Here's what I do when I'm contemplating getting data tables out of websites.